Bernard Dietz: International career

 On 22 December 1974, Dietz won his debut for West Germany in a Euro 1976 qualifier against Malta in Malta.
 After his final game for his nation, on 19 May 1981, against Brazil in Stuttgart, he had been capped 53 times by Helmut Schön and Jupp Derwall.
-Participating also in the Euro 1976 and at the 1978 FIFA World Cup, Dietz was able to lift the 1980 UEFA European Football Championship trophy as the captain of the triumphant West German team.
+Participating also in the Euro 1976 and at the 1978 FIFA World Cup, Dietz was able to lift the Euro 1980 trophy as the captain of the triumphant West German team.

 Coaching career

 Dietz stayed in the game after his retirement, working as a coach on professional and amateur level.
 He was head coach of ASC Schöppingen from 1 July 1987 He left the club on 30 June 1992.
 Then he was manager of SC Verl from 1 July 1992 to 1 Februar 1994.
 He then took over VfL Bochum II from 1 July 1994 to 30 June 2001.
 He was interim head coach of VfL Bochum from 26 October 1999 to 23 December 1999.
 No intention to do the job permanently, Bochum won five league matches along with a draw and a loss under Dietz' guidance.
 He also had a win and a loss in the German Cup.
 Dietz returned to coaching Bochum's youth when they found Ernst Middendorp's successor in Ralf Zumdick, but was straight back in charge of Bochum's first-team affairs after Zumdick failed to avoid the drop straight back to 2.
 Bundesliga in 2001.
 His appointment started for the 2001–02 season.
 His second spell on top of Bochum's coaching worked out no success and made him resign on 3 December 2001.
 He had a record of seven wins, six draws, and three losses in 16 matches.
 Switching to his old club MSV Duisburg to take charge of Duisburg's reserves in 2002, Dietz returned to 2.
 Bundesliga coaching later on as interim head coach.
 However, just as caretaker to bridge the time until Duisburg replaced Pierre Littbarski with Norbert Meier.
 He finished his interim reign with five wins and two losses from seven matches.
 On 15 May 2006, Dietz decided not to extend his deal as reserve-team coach with Duisburg and to take charge of LR Ahlen in the third division.
 His first match in–charge was a 3–0 win against Fortuna Düsseldorf.
 He resigned from his position on 29 October 2006.
 His final match was a 3–0 loss to Kickers Emden.